-3.1.3 Surface outgoing longwave radiation
+3.1.2 Surface outgoing longwave radiation

 The surface outgoing longwave radiation is calculated based on monthly-averaged data from the ERA-Interim reanalysis (Dee et al., 2011).
-The reanalysis data is corrected to account for differences in the terrain elevation between the ERA-Interim data set and the 0.25° global grid of the CM SAF GAC data set.
+The reanalysis data is corrected to account for differences in the terrain elevation between the ERA-Interim data set and the 0.25° global grid of the CM SAF CLARA data set.

 More details on the algorithm and the specific limitations are given in the ATBD [RD 2].
-The overall accuracy of the CM SAF GAC SOL data set has been estimated to be 14 W/m2.
+The overall accuracy of the CM SAF CLARA SOL data set has been estimated to be 14 W/m2.
 Further information on the accuracy of the product is contained in the validation report [RD 1].
+The validation report shows better validation results with a lower absolute bias compared to BSRN station data.
+This confirms the added value of the CLARA A2 SOL compared to ERA-Interim SOL.

-3.1.4 Surface downward longwave radiation
+3.1.3 Surface downward longwave radiation

-The surface downward longwave radiation is derived by correcting the monthly-averaged downward longwave surface radiation from the ERA-Interim reanalysis with the CM SAF GAC CFC data set and topographic information.
+The surface downward longwave radiation is derived by correcting the monthly-averaged downward longwave surface radiation from the ERA-Interim reanalysis with the CM SAF CLARA CFC data record and topographic information.
 A cloud correction factor (CCF) to account for the impact of cloud coverage on the surface downwelling longwave radiation is calculated for each month based on ERA-Interim data.
-The monthly mean surface downward longwave radiation is calculated from the clear-sky surface downward longwave radiation from ERA-Interim considering the cloud effect, which is derived from the CCF and the CM SAF GAC CFC data set.
+The monthly mean surface downward longwave radiation is calculated from the clear-sky surface downward longwave radiation from ERA-Interim considering the cloud effect, which is derived from the CCF and the CM SAF CLARA CFC data set.